 There are many ways in which taxpayers can defer income, maximise deductions and take advantage of other tax planning initiatives to manage taxable income.
-In order to maximise any of these opportunities, start your year-end tax planning now.
+In order to maximise any of these opportunities, start your year-end tax planning now with better financial advise.
 Of course, whenever undertaking tax planning, be aware of the potential application of anti-avoidance provisions.

 If done correctly, however, tax planning can provide a number of tax savings.